DataDog/hiring-engineers/answers.md

   sudo /etc/init.d/datadog-agent info
   ```

-  Querying the agent returned the following where I could look in the Checks section to validate the integration
+  Querying the agent returned the following where I could look in the checks section to validate the integration

   <a href="https://dl.dropboxusercontent.com/u/6427521/integration.jpg" title="MySQL">
   <img src="https://dl.dropboxusercontent.com/u/6427521/integration.jpg" alt="Issue with Dropbox"></a>